-Specialization in »Editing Picture & Sound« in BA Film
+Specialization in »Editing Picture & Sound«

 At the ifs, editors are perceived as creative filmmakers who through sound design and picture montage make a decisive contribution to shaping the story of a film.
 Editors are co-authors in the assembly of a documentary or a narrative dramaturgy for a fictional story.